sydneybarlow/oregontrail_frontend/README.md

 The url will then say 'localhost:3001' -> you HAVE to add 'login' to the end of that url to find the Oregon Trail signin page.
 Therefore the url will be 'http://localhost:3001/login'.

+You will then click the signup button and Signup to start the game.

+When you get to the Supplies form.
+Put in 3000 for the food and 300 for the ammunition.

+Thanks!